dansmyers/IntroToCS/Activities/5-Encryption.md

 two
 three
 ```
-By convention, the program name is always the first item in the `argv` list.
+The `sys.argv` list collects all of the words typed on the command line after `python3`.
+Each word becomes an entry in the list.
+The name of the program - `print_args.py` in this case - is the first item in the list, followed by any other words typed after the program name.

+###

 Modify `rot13.py` to take the input string from the command line as an argument, then print the rotated string.
 For example, if you type
 ```